 During the colder weather, the temperature can decline to lower than 15°F (-9.4°C) in the Northern parts of Indiana during winter, usually around or during January.
 Indiana records 14″ (355.6mm) snowfall in the southwest and up to 76″ (1930.4mm) in the northcentral snow belt.

 As the weather changes and transitions into spring, tornadoes are also apparent.
-Spring is a time where thunderstorms are present too.
+Spring is a time when thunderstorms are present too.
 Indiana experiences a respectable amount of rain throughout the year.

 This place registers 42″ (1066.8mm) of rain annually.
 Autumn, on the other hand, comes with temperate days and clear skies with low humidity.
 One of the highest temperatures recorded in Indiana reached up to 116°F (46.7°C) while the lowest was at -36°F (-37.8°C).